iutools/iutools/doc/test-plan.md

 Syllabic text
 - Copy and paste some Syllabic text from https://www.gov.nu.ca/iu
-- Hit [Gist Text]
+- Hit [Assist Reading]
 - Check that
-  - Text has been Romanized
+  - Text is displayed in the PREFERRED SCRIPT
   - Hover the mouse over a word:
     - It shows that it's clickable
     - Clicking on that IU word opens the dictionary entry for that IU word, and